Shell Structure

 public static void RegisterCustomCommands(string ShellType, CommandInfo[] commandBases)

-Similarly, if your mod is going to stop, you must unregister all your mod commands, including those that it created in the middle of the kernel uptime.
+Similarly, if your application is going to stop, or if a command is to be unregistered, you can unregister all your commands.
 You can use the following functions:

 CommandManager.cs